talon-one/talon_go/docs/Campaign.md

 `func (o *Campaign) SetCouponCreationCount(v int32)`

 SetCouponCreationCount gets a reference to the given int32 and assigns it to the CouponCreationCount field.

+### GetReferralCreationCount

+`func (o *Campaign) GetReferralCreationCount() int32`

+GetReferralCreationCount returns the ReferralCreationCount field if non-nil, zero value otherwise.

+### GetReferralCreationCountOk

+`func (o *Campaign) GetReferralCreationCountOk() (int32, bool)`

+GetReferralCreationCountOk returns a tuple with the ReferralCreationCount field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### HasReferralCreationCount

+`func (o *Campaign) HasReferralCreationCount() bool`

+HasReferralCreationCount returns a boolean if a field has been set.

+### SetReferralCreationCount

+`func (o *Campaign) SetReferralCreationCount(v int32)`

+SetReferralCreationCount gets a reference to the given int32 and assigns it to the ReferralCreationCount field.

 ### GetCreatedLoyaltyPointsCount